Body: Hatchback Year: 17/17

 Ten Second Review

-The problem with electric cars to date has been two-fold; high prices and a restricted driving range.
-Renault is bent on changing that and the ZOE supermini starts from around no more than £14,000 once the government grant has been deducted from its price.
-Plus if you can afford a little more, it now comes with the option of a much more capable 41kWh Z.E.
-40 battery that boosts the previous 149 mile operating range to as much as 250 miles.
+The problem with electric cars to date has been three-fold; high prices, restricted performance at higher speeds and a limited driving range.
+Renault is bent on changing that and the latest version of the company's ZOE supermini looks quite affordable compared to an alternative high-spec diesel supermini.
+In addition, the brand has added in a more powerful R110 electric motor to push things along in the mid range.
+And there's a more capable 41kWh Z.E.
+40 battery that boosts the original 149 mile operating range to as much as 186 miles.
 What's stopping you?

 If you've ever hankered after an electric car, there might have been a few impediments to an impending purchase.
-The first wave of electric cars didn't look very appealing.
+The first wave of electric cars weren't styled very appealingly.
 Never a good thing.
 Then came a second generation of vehicles that looked more like cars but which carried price tags that read like a bad joke.
 Electric cars were either cheap and horrible or expensive and barely adequate.
 One manufacturer above all is looking to change that and it's Renault.
 The brand has already brought us the fun Twizy lightweight city car and even a Kangoo van featuring battery power.
-With this ZOE supermini though, the company's got really serious about all-electric concept, notably so with the introduction of the more capable 41kWh Z.E. battery we're going to talk about here.
+With the improved version of this ZOE supermini though, the company's got really serious about all-electric concept, notably so with the introduction of the version we're going to talk about here with its more capable 41kWh Z.E. battery and uprated R110 electric motor.

 The ZOE is designed for city driving, so the steering has been geared to offer a smooth effortless feel.
 Likewise, the throttle pedal doesn't offer too much in the way of resistance but the brake responds to a good hoofing which seems a little odd at first.
 Like all electric cars, the ZOE feels eerily quiet as it pulls away, with no discernible engine noise other than a faint whine.
 This usually means you'll hear every bump and thump from the road as a result, but Renault has done a good job on chassis refinement and ride quality is excellent.
 To prevent pedestrians waltzing out in front of its silent approach, the ZOE emits a sound at low speeds but you can barely hear it at all from inside the vehicle.
 The 'Z.E.
 Voice' can be switched between three different sounds or can be completely switched off if you fancy a new bonnet ornament.
 Handling is as good as you'd imagine for a car with such a low centre of gravity.
-The synchronous electric motor with rotor coil has a power output of 65kW, equivalent to 88hp, and instantly delivers maximum torque of 220Nm.
-Acceleration and pull-away are responsive from low speeds, while its top speed is limited to 84mph.
+The improved R110 synchronous electric motor with rotor coil has a power output that's 16hp up on the orginal unit fitted to this car, enough to shave almost two seconds off the 50-75mph overtaking increment.
+Acceleration and pull-away are responsive from low speeds, though top speed is limited to under 90mph.
 The key question though, concerns driving range.
-The original 22kWh battery - which continues to be offered - is certified as being able to offer 149 miles on the NEDC test cycle but Renault admits that a more realistic operating range is only just over 100 miles and we've found it to be less than that.
-The introduction of the brand's latest 'Z.E.
+This model's original 22kWh battery was certified as being able to offer 149 miles on the NEDC test cycle but Renault admits that a more realistic operating range is only just over 100 miles and we've found it to be less than that.
+The introduction of the brand's much improved 'Z.E.
 40' 41kWh battery is important then, boosting the NEDC test cycle reading to 250 miles and Renault's quoted 'real world' figure to 186 miles.
 That could make all the difference for potential electric car buyers.

 Design and Build